Antonis

-Antónis (Greek alphabet: Αντώνης) is a Greek masculine given name that is a variant of Antonios that is used in Greece and Cyprus.
-Antonis is a Dutch masculine given name that is a diminutive of Anthonius that is used in Netherlands, Belgium, South Africa, Namibia, Indonesia and Suriname.
+Antonis (Greek alphabet: Αντώνης) is a variant of Antonios being used in Greece and Cyprus, which in turn is a form of Antonius, the name of a Roman gens.
+It is assumed that the origin lies in Etruscan.

+Antonis is also a Dutch masculine given name that is a diminutive of Anthonius that is used in Netherlands, Belgium, South Africa, Namibia, Indonesia and Suriname.
 It is sometimes a surname and is transliterated as Antonios and Andonis.
 Antonis is a cognate of the English language name Anthony.

 People bearing the name Antonis or Antónis include: